spalli235/CodePath-class-week-2/README.md

 - [x] Build in logic to show the answer side when the card is tapped
 - [x] Push code to GitHub
 ## Optional
-- [ ] toggle the flashcard between the question side and the answer side
+- [ ] Toggle the flashcard between the question side and the answer side
 - [ ] Style the question and answer side of the card to better distinguish between the two sides
 - [ ] Add selectable multiple choice answers beneath the card
    - [ ] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly